Tor vs. VPN – Which is the Most Secure

 - Some VPN providers store your logs

-One of the biggest benefits of using Tor is that you do not have to place trust in anyone else – you can become anonymous on the internet by simply installing Tor.
+A significant benefit of using Tor is that you no longer have to depend on external sources.
+Installing Tor alone allows you to attain online anonymity without requiring trust in others.
 Unfortunately, Tor is quite slow and is therefore not ideal for most of the activities you would typically use a Tor or VPN for, such as accessing geo-restricted content and P2P file sharing.

 By selecting a trustworthy VPN provider that does not store your logs, you have a secure, safe, and private browsing solution that allows for greater flexibility and performance than what Tor can give.
 Of course, there is not service that can truly promise 100% anonymity, no matter which of these two you choose.
 There will always be loopholes, hacks, or simple mistakes that could compromise your privacy, but when comparing Tor and a VPN, the safest option is a VPN, which is our recommended option.